Careers Education, Information, Advice and Guidance

 In year 11 you will need to make some important decisions about your future pathways.
 Exploring your career ideas will be really useful.

 In addition to the careers activities which you will cover in class, you might also want to talk through your ideas and plans with a registered careers adviser.
-One to one appointments can be made by calling in at the careers centre.
+One to one appointments can be made by calling in at the careers center.

 Useful Careers websites